-17. Would simple aggregation better reflect your assumptions and practises or would you support the availability of a diversification benefit within the aggregation of position-level AVAs?
+17. Would you support the availability of a diversification benefit within the aggregation of position-level AVAs?
 Please explain the reasons and justification why, providing any evidence available to support your arguments

-Answer: In principle we favour the inclusion of diversification benefits.
+In principle we favour the inclusion of diversification benefits.
 On the other hand we see the additional complexity to the system as a challenge.

-18. If you support the availability of diversification benefit, do you support creating a simplified standard approach, an example of which is shown in Annex 4?
+18. If simple aggregation better reflect your assumptions and practices or would you support the availability of diversification benefit, do you support creating a simplified standard approach, an example of which is shown in Annex 4?
 If you do, do you have alternative suggestions on how this standard approach should be specified?
 Are the suggested correlations in the example appropriate, if not what other values could be used?

-Answer: As set out in the answer to Q17 we believe that diversification benefits should be included but - due to the fact of the challenge of complexity - in a simplified way.
+As set out in the answer to Q17 we believe that diversification benefits should be included but - due to the fact of the challenge of complexity - in a simplified way.

-19. If you support the availability of diversification benefit, do you support allowing an inhouse approach which should be subject to approval by the regulator, an example of which is shown in Annex 4?
+19. If you support the availability of diversification benefit, do you support allowing an in-house approach which should be subject to approval by the regulator, an example of which is shown in Annex 4?

-Answer: We would support an in-house approach.
+We would support an in-house approach.